-After each quiz, students' grades are put on our online information system called e-registration and used by all academic staff at GAUN.
-Students are shown their exams in their classrooms in a timely fashion.
-Class averages are examined by the administration at the end of each academic year with the intention of guiding all participants of the teaching-learning process.
+After each quiz, students' grades are put on our online information system (IBS) and students are shown their exams in their classrooms in a timely fashion.
+Class averages are examined by the administration.
+The averages guide all participants of the teaching- learning process.